-The idea that God has a glorified body and was not always “God” as well as that humans can become as God is differs from much of the earlier 1830s teaching in the Standard Works.
-For instance, consider the Book of Mormon:
+The idea that God has a glorified body and was not always “God” as well as that humans can become as God differs from much of the earlier 1830s teaching in the Standard Works.
+For instance, consider several passages in the Book of Mormon:

 And the king said: Is God that Great Spirit that brought our fathers out of the land of Jerusalem?
 And Aaron said unto him: Yea, he is that Great Spirit, and he created all things both in heaven and in earth.
 Believest thou this?
 And he said: Yea, I believe that the Great Spirit created all things, and I desire that ye should tell me concerning all these things, and I will believe thy words (Alma 22:9-11).

 For I know that God is not a partial God, neither a changeable being; but he is unchangeable from all eternity to all eternity” (Moroni 8:18).